pavelrn/update-fg-urlfilter/README.md

 ```

-### FortiOS 6.0
+### FortiOS 6.0 notes

 Please note that this playbook is tested for FortiOS 5.6.4.
-Seems like FortiOS 6.0 has a better way of pushing URLs into FortiGate via external threat feeds that are auto-fethed by FortiGate from a web server.
+Seems like FortiOS 6.0 has a better way of pushing URLs into FortiGate via external threat feeds that are auto fetched by FortiGate from a web server.
 Please check release notes for details.